 There are two types of SALT targets:

 We stress that the use of optional targets, especially when they have a wide RA-range, is extremely effective.
 You can significantly boost the chances of getting your program done if there is always one of your targets visible in the queue.

 We define thin cloud to range between either occasional thin clouds passing over (e.g. partly clear) to consistent all sky thin cirrus.
 Thick cloud corresponds to a moderate to heavy extinction and when guidance is often interrupted due to the guide stars being partially or fully obscured for a good portion of the track.
 Short exposures of bright stars are best suited to thick cloud conditions.
-In the future we plan to quantify these categories.

 The previous section explained the basic concepts to understand when planning SALT observations, especially regarding the track times, the visibility of objects and the effect of the moving pupil for absolute (spectro)photometry.